Focal Fossa is HereWritten on May 19, 2020 by Ben Bohnen

 First thing, first…

-It is no secret that Canonical has been moving away from providing 32-bit support, a decision that made headlines when it originally announced that they would be removing 32-bit support from Ubuntu which was met with a backlash from the developer community.
-Canonical has since backtracked on that decision by providing limited support for select 32-bit libraries, but going forward it doesn’t look like Canonical will be providing a 32-bit version of their latest release.
+It is no secret that Canonical has been moving away from providing 32-bit support.
+This decision that made headlines when they originally announced that they would be removing 32-bit support from Ubuntu, which was met with a backlash from the developer community.
+Canonical has since backtracked on that decision by providing limited support for select 32-bit libraries, but going forward, it doesn’t look like Canonical will be providing a 32-bit version of their latest release.
 If you are going to install or upgrade to 20.04, your hardware will need to be able to support a 64-bit operating system.

 Before performing any major upgrades, it is recommended that you backup your current install and personal data before proceeding.

 You may also have noticed that the image for 20.04 is 2.5 GBs in size which is .5 GBs larger than the 18.04 image.
 While this likely reflects the added features and improvements that have been made, it seems like it is mostly due to the fact that Canonical is using LZ4 algorithms to unpack its systems files that allows for a faster installation and boot process at the cost of a slightly larger install size.